Blisado1/ICP-DAO/README.md

 - Allow investment proposals to be created and voted
 - Execute successful investment proposals (i.e send money)
 - The number of votes an investor has is equivalent to the number of shares the investor has.
+- Once an investor votes for a proposal his funds are locked for the duration of the proposal voting period.
+(A safety measure to avoid drainage of total shares before the quorum is calculated.) and once the investor fund are locked, they won't be able to transfer them or redeem them until the voting period ends.

 ## Info